PiotrKley259/PiotrKley259/README.md

 ---

 <!-- ===== ABOUT ===== -->
-### `> whoami`

 **Financial Engineering** @ EPFL.

 I build frameworks that find **recoverable structure beneath noisy data**: stable distributions, regime patterns, and the signal that survives the noise.
-Currently designing statistical safety frameworks for drug-delivery devices at **SHL Medical**.
+Working towards to build something cool.

 ---